jhj0517/finetuning-notebooks/README.md

 # Finetuning Notebooks

-Notebooks to finetune various models that can run on Google Colab.
+Notebooks to finetune several models that can run on Google Colab.

 ## Notebooks